NT (cassette): Design

+Uses

-The Sony NT-2 Digital Micro Recorder, introduced in 1996 and shown here, features a real-time clock that records a time signal on the digital track along with the sound data, making it useful for journalism, police and legal work.
-Due to the machine's buffer memory, it is capable of automatically reversing the tape direction at the end of the reel without an interruption in the sound.
+The Sony NT-1 Digital Micro Recorder, introduced in 1992, features a real-time clock that records a time signal on the digital track along with the sound data, making it useful for journalism, police and legal work.
+Due to the machine's buffer memory, the NT-2 is capable of automatically reversing the tape direction at the end of the reel without an interruption in the sound.
 The recorder uses a single "AA"-size cell for primary power, plus a separate CR-1220 lithium cell to provide continuous power to the real-time clock.
-The Sony NT-2, an improved successor to the Sony NT-1 Digital Micro Recorder, introduced in 1992, was the final machine in the series.
+The Sony NT-2, an improved successor to the Sony NT-1 Digital Micro Recorder, introduced in 1996, was the final machine in the series.

-The NT recorder cassette system cost more than a DAT recorder in their day.
-They were used in the film industry and law enforcement, as the quality was superior to most portable audio recorders in that time period.
+NT cassettes were used in the film industry and law enforcement, as the quality was superior to most portable audio recorders in that time period.
 The data portion embedded in the recording made it an excellent choice for law enforcement in addition to recording to a proprietary tape in a proprietary format.

 As digital technology evolved, and became accepted in US court systems, the NT2 was replaced by devices that recorded to internal drives and removable digital media.
 The new media was much more cost-effective, and yielded premium quality audio recordings at a lesser cost.
 It was also easier to make court admissible copies utilizing other media, besides NT2 cassettes.